keva161/DocketTests/README.md

 3. Clone this repo, or down it [here](https://github.com/keva161/DocketTests/archive/master.zip).
 4. After unzipping the downloaded archive.
 Navigate to where you downloaded it and open up a terminal in the location.
 5. Type: `pipenv install` to install the required dependencies.
+6. Type the command 'pipenv run python -m pytest' to run the tests.

 I hope these example tests are useful to you and they become the basis for your learning about API testing.